Conrad Veidt: Sexuality

-Death and memory
+Death and legacy

 In the 1930s, Veidt learned that he had a heart condition which had killed his mother; the condition was aggravated by his chain smoking, and Veidt took nitroglycerin tablets.

 He died of a heart attack on 3 April 1943 while playing golf at the Riviera Country Club in Los Angeles with singer Arthur Fields and his personal physician.

-The Conrad Veidt Society (CVS) was formed in 1990 to commemorate his 1993 centennial of birth and then to find a final home for the Veidt ashes, which Lily Veidt’s nephew Ivan Rado had given to CVS founder James H. Rathlesberger along with Veidt family papers and memorabilia.
+The Conrad Veidt Society (CVS) was formed in 1990 to commemorate his 1993 centennial of birth and then to find a final home for the Veidt ashes, which Lily Veidt's nephew Ivan Rado had given to the society's founder James H. Rathlesberger along with Veidt family papers and memorabilia.
 An earlier German-based Conrad Veidt Society had become inactive some years before the US-based society began.

-The CVS motto “Courage Integrity Humanity” honored qualities the legendary film star exemplified while claiming to be “only an actor.”
+The CVS motto "Courage Integrity Humanity" honored qualities the legendary film star exemplified while claiming to be "only an actor."

-CVS supported 1993 retrospectives at the Internationale Filmfestspiele in Berlin, La Cinematheque Francaise in Paris, the Goethe Institute and British Film Institute’s National Film Theatre in London, the Museum of Modern Art in New York, as well as the Gay Museum in Berlin.
-CVS donated most of the Veidt materials to the University of California’s Berkeley Art Museum and Pacific Film Archive.
-Among its efforts was a 650 Deutschmark/$450 contribution to the Stiftung Deutsche Kinemathek as seed money for SDK’s Homage to Conrad Veidt film series held during the 1993 Berlin International Film Festival.
+CVS supported 1993 retrospectives at the Internationale Filmfestspiele in Berlin, La Cinematheque Francaise in Paris, the Goethe Institute and British Film Institute's National Film Theatre in London, the Museum of Modern Art in New York, as well as the Gay Museum in Berlin.
+CVS donated most of the Veidt materials to the University of California's Berkeley Art Museum and Pacific Film Archive.
+Among its efforts was a 650 Deutschmark/$450 contribution to the Stiftung Deutsche Kinemathek as seed money for SDK's Homage to Conrad Veidt film series held during the 1993 Berlin International Film Festival.

 Two Veidt scrapbooks, his monogrammed silver cigarette case and gold Dunhill lighter went to the Margaret Herrick Library, Center for Motion Picture Study, Academy of Motion Picture Arts and Sciences.
-Film, video and audio mix from a short film entitled “Conny” that Rado produced using memorabilia inherited from Lily was donated to the University of Southern California Max Kade Institute and UCLA Film & Television Archive.
+Film, video and audio mix from a short film entitled "Conny" that Rado produced using memorabilia inherited from Lily was donated to the University of Southern California Max Kade Institute and UCLA Film & Television Archive.
 The PFA in Berkeley has a VHS tape of the film, as does the Max Kade Institute and the Ayn Rand Institute.

+CVS reached out to German film officials who wished to receive the Veidt ashes but hesitated to act following controversies surrounding similar honors for Marlene Dietrich.
 After efforts stalled to take the Veidt ashes to Berlin, CVS raised funds for interment at Golders Green, close to where the Veidts had lived in London.
 Londoner Vivienne Phillips was instrumental in arranging this.
-On 3 April 1998, on the 55th anniversary of his passing, Veidt’s ashes, mixed in the original urn with those of his wife Lily, were placed in a niche of the columbarium at the Golders Green Crematorium in north London.
+On 3 April 1998, on the 55th anniversary of his passing, Veidt's ashes, mixed in the original urn with those of his wife Lily, were placed in a niche of the columbarium at the Golders Green Crematorium in north London.
 The ceremony drew attendees from two continents and was broadcast by BBC Radio 4.